 As a brand, Hyundai has come on in leaps and bounds when it comes to its infotainment offerings.
 In the Santa Fe, there’s a 10.25-inch touchscreen display that features crisp graphics and lots of functions.
 The button-heavy centre console features a strip of physical shortcut buttons below the touchscreen, and this means it’s easy to access the functions that you want.
 Apple CarPlay and Android Auto are standard across the range.

 The home screen has two rows of buttons that allow you to access a number of options, from monitoring energy flow within the hybrid system, to making calls and adjusting the Krell 10-speaker audio system.
 As with some rivals, Hyundai offers live services via its Bluelink system, and this runs for five years.

 A 12.3-inch dial display is also included, which features a comprehensive trip computer and configurable instruments.

 In this review

-- 1Hyundai Santa Fe reviewThe Hyundai Santa Fe is a practical, well-built family SUV with seven seats and loads of standard equipment
+- 1Hyundai Santa Fe reviewThe seven-seat Hyundai Santa Fe is a practical, well-built family SUV, offering plenty of comfort and loads of standard equipment

-- 4Interior, design and technology - currently readingQuality and design have taken a step forward, with huge amounts of space on offer inside the Santa Fe
+- 4Interior, design and technology - currently readingQuality and design have taken a step forward, with all Santa Fe models featuring an impressive amount of tech

 - 5Practicality, comfort and boot spaceThe Santa Fe majors on space, practicality and comfort, but the third row isn’t the most accommodating

-- 6Reliability and SafetyThe new Hyundai Santa Fe has a 5-star safety rating from Euro NCAP, it should be reliable and boasts a great warranty
+- 6Reliability and SafetyThe new Hyundai Santa Fe has a five-star safety rating from Euro NCAP, while it should be reliable and boasts great warranty cover